Citygate 2, Cross Street, Sale, Manchester, M33 7JR

 To ensure that the policy continues to meet your needs we may offer an alternative insurer at renewal, however if you would like to remain with your previous insurer please contact us to let us know.
 If you are happy with the quote and insurer offered there may be nothing further for you to arrange and your card or designated bank/building society may be automatically debited for your renewal.
 Further details of whether or not your policy will be automatically renewed will be confirmed on your renewal invitation.

 If you do not wish us to renew your policy automatically, please inform us at least 7 days prior to your renewal date.
 If we do not hear from you, we will take this as your authority to accept the renewal terms and will accept the policy offered on your behalf.
 You can contact us at any time to opt out of this benefit at the above details.
 Please note, automatic renewal of your insurance will only apply if you opted to pay your premium via direct debit the previous year.
+Please note, if we confirm your policy will not be automatically renewed, cover will cease on your renewal date unless you contact us beforehand to make a payment.

 15. Credit checks